rru-hgb/fhooe-symfony-dock/README.md

-# fhooe-web-dock – A Docker Environment for Web Development Classes
+# A Docker Environment for Web Development Classes

 This repository provides a Docker environment for web development designed for use in web development classes at the [Upper Austria University of Applied Sciences (FH Oberösterreich), Hagenberg Campus](https://www.fh-ooe.at/en/hagenberg-campus/).